chenzhou06/textformer/README.md

 (of course you've already known that, you are using linux).
 For Windows users, you can freeze `textformer.py` into executables using [cx\_freeze](http://cx-freeze.sourceforge.net/).
-I have done this successfully in myself.
+I myself have done this successfully.

 # Usage